-- i) Notwithstanding Article 6.01, in bargaining units with up to 12 members regularly scheduled, no more than one (1) employee shall be on leave at any one time.
-In bargaining units with 13 or more members regularly scheduled, no more than two (2) employees shall be on leave at any one time. - ii) The Union will give at least two (2) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within five (5) business days of receipt of the request. - iv) Permission for such leave will not be unreasonably withheld.
+- i) no more than one (1) employee shall be on leave at any one time. - ii) The Union will give at least two (2) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within five (5) business days of receipt of the request. - iv) Permission for such leave will not be unreasonably withheld.